drbsmith/auto_code_commenter/NOTES.md

 * build a graph structure for a package, one file for each module, that describes how classes/functions import or call each other
 * what is preferred documentation style for decorators?
 Does doxygen scrape those automatically?
 How does it show inheritance for Python?
+* add param tag to config. '@param xxx:' for doxygen, ':param xxx:' for sphinx.

 ## 2022-03-10